 - will issue you with a report at the time of visit or will send you a letter and Notice

-- will issue your food hygiene rating sticker and certificate.
+- will issue your food hygiene rating sticker.

 What else can food officers do